Gemarodri/Capstone499/Assigments/IndividualGitHub.md

     - Make sure the font size is big enough for us to see in order to grade you accordingly
     - Make sure your video shows all 3 things:
         1. Show your Github account and the repo with your work: In your repo, navigate to Insights, select Network, and show the network graph of your repo
-        2. Show you running the program you created: Make sure you talk through this demo so we know what you are trying to program, what the in/outputs are.
+        2. Show you running the program you created: You can talk through this demo (if needed) to explain what the in/outputs are.
 Run the tests you created and show the output.
-Explain what the expected in/outputs are and show if the test cases you ran worked or not
+You shoul explain what the expected in/outputs are and show if the test cases you ran worked or not.
+You can do that with your voice in the video or adding the explanation in a file called (explanation.md) in your repo.
         3. Make a simple change locally and push to origin: Locally, make a simple change like add an inline comment to your code.
 Commit the change and push to origin.
 Be sure to show the result of that on your machine so that all changes have been pushed successfully
     - Submit this on Canvas by Sep 17, 2021 (before the beginning of the class)